istresearch/scrapy-cluster/docs/topics/introduction/quickstart.rst

     Ran 1 test in 26.489s

-.. warning:: If this test fails, it most likely means the Virtual Machine's Kafka is in a finky state.
+.. warning:: If this test fails, it most likely means the Virtual Machine's Kafka is in a finicky state.
 Issue the following command and then retry the online test to fix Kafka.
 ``sudo supervisorctl restart kafka``